bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="1.11 Challenge 4 Solution." />
 </p>

-It shouldn&apos;t have been too difficult, but sometimes you have to work through these things.
+<p>It shouldn&apos;t have been too difficult, but sometimes you have to work
+through these things.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~ 85. var thismenu = this.parentnode.queryselectorall('ul') (52) ~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">